What You Should Do After a Car AccidentJuly 2, 2021

 Every year, roughly 6 million car accidents occur in the United States alone.
 While not every car accident is fatal, they can still cause injuries, property damage, and lead to skyrocketing insurance rates.
 Even the safest and most responsible drivers may not always be able to account for the reckless behavior of other drivers.
 This is why, even if you take all the proper precautions, you should still know what to do after a car accident.

 But this isn’t always as simple as it sounds.
 While seeking medical attention should always be your priority following a car crash, many drivers may not know what to do next.
 Should you always call the police?
 How do you determine who was at fault?
 What type of information should you provide the other driver?
-In this blog, we answer all these questions while taking a closer look at some of the important steps you should take following a car accident.
-One of these critical steps, after you’ve made sure you’re safe, is reaching out to an experienced car accident attorney.

 The Paul Wilkinson Law Firm has worked for over a decade to defend the rights of personal injury victims.
 Whether you were involved in a car accident, truck accident, motorcycle accident, or any other personal injury accident, we’re here to help.
 Our entire team of experienced personal injury lawyers is equipped with the skills, dedication, and experience to build your case and ensure you receive fair and full compensation.